John Lee Clark: Activism and views

 Clark has expressed frustrations with the limited range of literature available in Braille.
 He advocates for shorter copyright terms after authors' deaths in order for texts to be accessible in more formats.
 Clark says reading mostly older literature, due to that being the main thing he has been able to access, has influenced his writing and style.

 Clark wrote an article for The Chronicle of Higher Education in 2010 critical of the failure of colleges to accommodate blind and DeafBlind students.

-Clark is an activist for the advancement of ProTactile, a fully kinesthetic language.
+Clark is an activist for the advancement of Protactile, a fully kinesthetic language.

 Recognition and awards

+Clark, left, at the 2023 National Book Awards Finalist Reading with Protactile interpreters Ahyicodae, Halene Anderson, Maria Becerra, Cristina Hartmann, and Jelica Nuccio.

 Clark has won grants and fellowships from the Minnesota State Arts Board, VSA Minnesota, the Laurent Clerc Cultural Fund, Intermedia Arts Center, and The Loft Literary Center.
 He was a featured writer at the Deaf Way II International Cultural Arts Festival, and was a finalist for the 2016 Split This Rock Freedom Plow Award for Poetry and Activism.

 Clark's essay "Tactile Art" appeared in Poetry magazine in October 2019 and won the 2020 National Magazine Award for Essays and Criticism.

+Clark's poetry collection How to Communicate (2022) was a finalist for the 2023 National Book Award for Poetry.
+It won the 2023 Minnesota Book Award for Poetry.